Ozawa v. United States

-Political Context
+Political context

 The U.S. Supreme Court had originally been hesitant to take on the case presented by Takao Ozawa.
 One reason was the changing policy resulting from the unclear state of laws during wartime in the United States during World War I.

 Japan had sided with the Allied Powers on August 23, 1914, hoping to expand its influence in China as well as the Pacific using the Anglo-Japanese Treaty.
 This was an alliance between the United Kingdom and Japan (January 30, 1902 - August 17, 1923).
 Because Japan was the first non-white nation to attend a peace conference, they brought with them a proposal to address racial inequality and white supremacy to the Paris Peace conference on January 18, 1919.
 This was a conference meant to reestablish peace after the events of World War I.

 Japan made three demands in their proposal.
 The first two were territory related and involved the potential retrocession of territories held in Shandong and the Central Pacific.
 Japan had made secret treaties in order to secure these territories and had highly contested the idea brought up in the conference to cede them.
 The third peace term demand was the racial equity proposal in which Japan demanded equity to their Western allies.
 Japan’s proposal aimed to promote racial equality among the Allies and directly challenged policies that Japan observed as perpetuating racial inequality in the West.
 This proposal targeted policies such as the California Alien Laws passed on 19 May, 1913.

-The United States had been more tolerant when it came to the proposal at first, as opposed to the British, asking Japan to draft two proposals: “one which they desired, and another which they would be willing to accept in lieu of the one they prefer.”.
+The United States had been more tolerant when it came to the proposal at first, as opposed to the British, asking Japan to draft two proposals: "one which they desired, and another which they would be willing to accept in lieu of the one they prefer".
 For the proposal to be implemented, unanimity was necessary among the representatives.
-However, the British and American opposition vetoed Japan’s proposal, and it was not passed.
-Britain and the United State’s opposition to the proposal was heavily influenced by racial tensions, Japan being the only non-white great power among the allies causing distrust and hesitation toward their proposal.
+However, the British and American opposition vetoed Japan's proposal, and it was not passed.
+Opposition to the proposal in Britain and the United States was heavily influenced by racial tensions, Japan being the only non-white great power among the allies causing distrust and hesitation toward their proposal.

-The failure of Japan’s proposal in the Paris Peace conference added a new layer of tension when it came to the Supreme Court taking up Ozawa’s Case.
-The Court’s ruling in Takao Ozawa v.
-The United States had the risk of worsening the United States’ relationship with Japan, which was already affected over the failure of their proposal.
-The Alien Land Law of 1920 had also been passed, another land law that barred Japanese Americans from owning land, further contributing to the Supreme Court’s hesitation to take on Takao Ozawa’s case.
+The failure of Japan's proposal in the Paris Peace conference added a new layer of tension when it came to the Supreme Court taking up the Ozawa case.
+The Court's ruling risked worsening the United States' relationship with Japan, which was already affected over the failure of their proposal.
+The Alien Land Law of 1920 had also been passed, another land law that barred Japanese Americans from owning land, further contributing to the Supreme Court's hesitation to take on the case.